 Expat families and children in Algeria

-Expats will have access to public healthcare in Algeria, but the public system is largely underfunded.
-It's essential for them to have comprehensive private health insurance to cover the costs of private medical care, including cover for evacuation to a nearby country with better health provisions.
+You’ll have access to public healthcare in Algeria, but the public system is largely underfunded and might not be up to the standards you’re used to.
+It's essential to have comprehensive private health insurance to cover the costs of private medical care, including cover for emergency medical evacuation to a nearby country with better health provisions.

 With an education system based on the French model and classes taught in Arabic and French, expats mainly send their children to international schools, with a fair few to choose from in Algiers and Oran.